HIH Insurance

 HIH Insurance was Australia's second-largest insurance company before it was placed into provisional liquidation on 15 March 2001.
-The demise of HIH is considered to be the largest corporate collapse in Australia's history, with liquidators estimating that HIH's losses totalled up to A$5.3 billion.
+The demise of HIH is considered to be the largest corporate collapse in Australia's history, with liquidators estimating that HIH's losses totalled up to $5.3 billion.
 Investigations into the cause of the collapse have led to conviction and imprisonment of a handful of members of HIH management on various charges relating to fraud.
+A Royal Commission was formed in the wake of the collapse.
+It also led to the 2002 Review of the Law of Negligence led by David Ipp and subsequent Tort reform.

 History

-In 1968, Ray Williams and Michael Payne formed "M W Payne Underwriting Agency Pty Ltd", which was acquired in 1971 by British company CE Heath PLC.
+In 1968, Ray Williams and Michael Payne formed M W Payne Underwriting Agency Pty Ltd, which was acquired in 1971 by British company CE Heath plc.
 Ray Williams was appointed to the board of CE Heath in 1980.
-The business operations of CE Heath were subsequently transferred to "CE Heath International Holdings Ltd" in 1989 with CE Heath PLC retaining 90% ownership of CE Heath International Holdings.
-In 1992, CE Heath International Holdings floated on the Australian Stock Exchange.
+The business operations of CE Heath were subsequently transferred to CE Heath International Holdings Limited in 1989 with CE Heath plc retaining 90% ownership of CE Heath International Holdings.
+In 1992, CE Heath International Holdings floated on the Australian Securities Exchange.

 In 1995, CE Heath International Holdings acquired CIC Insurance Group.
 The remaining 48% holding that CE Heath PLC maintained in CE Heath International Holdings was sold to a subsidiary of CIC Insurance Group called CIC Holdings Limited.
-CIC Holdings increased its share in CE Heath International Holdings to 50% and CIC Holdings was purchased by Winterthur Swiss Insurance Company (Winterthur Swiss).
+CIC Holdings increased its share in CE Heath International Holdings to 50% and CIC Holdings was purchased by Winterthur.
 In May 1996, CE Heath International Holdings changed its name to HIH Winterthur.

 Through 1997 and 1998, HIH Winterthur acquired a large number of companies both in Australia and globally, including Colonial Ltd General Insurance's operations in Australia and New Zealand, Solart in Argentina and Great States Insurance Co in the United States.
 Most notably, however, HIH acquired the large Australian insurance company FAI Insurance, whose chief executive Rodney Adler became a director of HIH in 1999.
-Winterthur Swiss sold its 51% share in HIH Winterthur to the public and HIH changed its name to HIH Insurance Ltd.
+Winterthur Swiss sold its 51% share in HIH Winterthur to the public and HIH changed its name to HIH Insurance Limited.